First-order (coarse) correlated equilibria in non-concave games: Introduction

-Given our motivations, we seek notions of equilibrium that are tractably computable given access to payoff gradients independent of concavity assumptions on the payoffs, and that contain (coarse) correlated equilibria of normal form games as special cases.
-Towards this end, we build upon the recent work of \cite{cai2024on}, who considered a \emph{local} variant of \emph{$\Phi$ regret} traditionally considered in literature (cf. \cite{gordon2008no}), and showed two such families of local strategy modifications are tractably computable via online gradient ascent.
-Our key insight is that the $\delta$-strategy modifications contained in their work are generated by \emph{gradient fields} of a suitable family of functions.
+Given our motivations, we seek notions of equilibrium that are tractably computable given access to payoff gradients independent of concavity assumptions on the payoffs, and that contain (coarse) correlated equilibria of normal-form games as special cases.
+Towards this end, we build upon the recent work of \cite{cai2024on}, who considered a \emph{local} variant of \emph{$\Phi$-regret} traditionally considered in literature (cf. \cite{gordon2008no}), and showed two such families of local strategy modifications are tractably computable via online gradient ascent:

-To provide intuition for our arguments, consider a smooth game with a set of players $N$, compact and convex action sets $X_i$ for each player $i$ (with their product denoted $X$), and smooth utility functions $u_i$ for each player $i$.
-Suppose all players implement online gradient ascent with the same adaptive step sizes $\eta_t$ at time $t$.
-That is, if player $i$ chooses action $x_i^t$ at time $t$, they will fix